5 Pests Commonly Mistaken for Bed Bugs

 -

 Diet: While ticks can bite humans, they prefer animal hosts.
-One big difference between ticks and bed bugs is ticks latch onto their hosts and burrow their heads into your skin when they bite.
+One big difference between ticks and bed bugs is that ticks latch onto their hosts and burrow their heads into your skin when they bite.
 Ticks are also known to spread disease, but there is no scientific proof of bed bugs transmitting illness.

 -